meicale/Interception-Tools/README.md

 options:
     -h        show this message and exit
-    -c name   name of muxer to create
+    -c name   name of muxer to create (repeatable)
     -i name   name of muxer to read input from
     -o name   name of muxer to write output to
 ```